miker704/Strife/patches2.md

     - Added Remove server dispatch for leave server modal container.
     - Upgraded Invite to Server Modal Container.
     - Upgraded Invite to Server Modal.
+    - Moved new message server invite to dm server invite to server modal v1 to deprecated folder.
+    - Moved new message server invite to dm server invite to server modal v2 to deprecated folder.